No Image

-Since Kush is very important in Sanatan Dharma, Kush is used in religious ceremonies.
+Since Kush is very important in Sanatan Hindu Religion, Kush is used in religious ceremonies.
 Every religious deed, including devotional and patriarchal work, cannot be performed without Kush.
-Kush is used in religious ceremonies as it is very important in Sanatan Dharma.
-Wearing the holy Kush and holding Kush in one’s hand, worship of the gods and father’s work is done.
-Kush has a special significance even in the evening.
+Kush is used in religious ceremonies as it is very important in Hinduism.
+Wearing the holy Kush and holding Kush in one’s hand, worship of the gods, and ritual ceremony for the deceased is performed.
+Kush has a special significance even in the evening prayer.
 A person wearing a kush ring (pabitra) is as powerful as a god.

 The classical context of Kush

 Along with the origin of lord Brahma, Kush also originated.
-Therefore, there are many references in the Puranas that Indra and other deities also performed Yagya, fasting, penance, etc. by using Kush and wearing the holy Kush.
-A person wearing a kush ring (pabitra) is as powerful as the thunderbolt of Indra, the Sudarshan Chakra of Narayana, and the trident of Lord Shankara.
-In the process of rescuing the earth in the form of Baraha, the Lord killed the Hiranyaksha monster and then went to the beach to relieve his fatigue.
-While resting there, the hairs of the sleeping Baraha Bhagavan later grew into Kush and Kash.
-Thus, it is found in the scriptures too, the context of the origin of Kush from Lord Baraha.
-Similarly, in the context of the story of Swasthani, it is clear that Brinda cursed Lord Bishnu to be a grass and that same grass later came up as Kush.
-However, there is a classical belief that Kush, which is associated with God, should not only be used in Yagya, etc but should also be used as purity or purified and protected by Karta (doer), Acharya, etc should wear a kush ring for protection and to become strong, sit in a seat made out of kush and always take a kush piece during religious and patriarchal purposes.
+Therefore, there are many references in the Puranas that Indra and other deities also performed Yagya, fasting, penance, etc. by using or wearing the holy Kush.
+A person wearing a kush ring (pabitra) is as powerful as the thunderbolt of Indra, the Sudarshan Chakra of Narayana, and the trident of Lord Shankar.
+In the process of rescuing the earth from Baraha, the Lord killed the Hiranyaksha monster and then went on to the beach to relieve his fatigue.
+While resting there, the hairs of the sleeping Baraha grew into Kush and Kash.
+This context is found in the scriptures too.
+Similarly, in the context of the story of Swasthani, it is clear that Brinda cursed Lord Bishnu to be a grass and that same grass later came up to be known as Kush.
+However, there is a classical belief that Kush, which is associated with God, should not only be used in Yagya, etc but should also be used as purity or purifier and protected by Karta (doer), Acharya, etc should wear a kush ring for protection and to become strong, sit in a seat made out of kush and always take a kush piece during religious and patriarchal purposes.
 The special importance of Kush has been shown in the scriptures including Prayog Parijat.

 स्नाने होमे जपे दाने स्वाध्याये पितृकर्मणि ।